 Worcestershire Community Foundation is giving out rapid grants of up to £5,000 to charities and community groups for projects focusing on the delivery of community services around Covid-19.
 To apply please visit the Worcestershire Community Foundation website.

 The Arts Council is offering an emergency funding support package totalling £160 million for individuals and organisations working in the cultural sector.
 Applications will open soon.
 It has also changed the funding requirements for individuals and organisations currently in receipt of its funding.
 Find out more The Arts Council website.

-Charities Aid Foundation has paused applications for its £5million fund to help smaller charitable organisations in the UK affected by the impact of COVID-19.
+Charities Aid Foundation coronavirus emergency fund is to help smaller charitable organisations in the UK affected by the impact of Covid-19.
+Grants of up to £10,000 are available.
 Find out the latest information Charities Aid Foundation website.